IntendaUK/opus-ui-example/README.md

 # Opus UI Example Application

-This project serves as an example of ow to build an Opus UI application.
+This project serves as an example of how to build an Opus UI application.

 ## Getting started
 1. Clone this repository